Paid Media for Ecommerce: Which Platforms Work and When to Use Them

 Is Pinterest worth running for ecommerce brands?

-Yes, particularly for home, fashion, beauty, food, and lifestyle products with an AOV above $100.
+Yes, Pinterest belongs in a paid media for ecommerce strategy particularly for home, fashion, beauty, food, and lifestyle products with an AOV above $100.
 Pinterest users are in planning mode, and according to Pinterest’s own audience data, 96-97% of top searches on the platform are unbranded (meaning buyers have not yet chosen a brand).
 CPCs are among the lowest of any visual platform.

-How many paid media channels should an ecommerce brand run at once?
+How many paid media platforms should an ecommerce brand run at once?

-Run only the channels where you can clear minimum effective budget thresholds simultaneously.
-For most brands at early to mid stage, one or two channels managed well outperform four channels underfunded.
-Add channels sequentially once existing campaigns are profitable, not all at once.
+Run only the platforms where you can clear minimum effective budget thresholds simultaneously.
+For most brands at early to mid stage, one or two platforms managed well outperform four platforms underfunded.
+Add platforms sequentially once existing campaigns are profitable, not all at once.

 Does Performance Max replace Google Shopping?